garygsw/garygsw.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description: Graduate Student • <a href="https://istd.sutd.edu.sg">ISTD Pillar</a> • <a href="https://www.sutd.edu.sg">SUTD</a>

 profile:
     align: right
-  image: prof_pic.jpg
+    image: profile_pic.jpg
     address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+        <p>8 Somapah Rd</p>
+        <p>Singapore 487372</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello.
+I am a MEng graduate student in [ISTD Pillar](https://istd.sutd.edu.sg) at [Singapore University of Design and Technology](https://www.sutd.edu.sg), advised by [Alexander Binder](https://www.visual-intelligence.no/people/alexander-binder) and [Kwan Hui Lim](https://sites.google.com/site/limkwanhui/).
+My current research is on interpretability with the focus on explainable artificial intelligence methods for deep learning.

+I was also previously advised by [Yue Zhang](https://frcchang.github.io) and [Patrick Jaillet](http://web.mit.edu/jaillet/www/), with my study generously funded by [FM IRG](https://smart.mit.edu/research/fm/about-fm) at [Singapore-MIT Alliance for Research and Technology](https://smart.mit.edu).

+Prior to my post-graduate study, I was a Research Engineer at [SIMTech](https://www.a-star.edu.sg/simtech) at [A\*STAR](https://www.a-star.edu.sg).
+Before that, I got my [BEng in Industrial and Systems Engineering](https://www.eng.nus.edu.sg/isem/undergraduate/admissions/) from the [National University of Singapore](https://www.nus.edu.sg).